Along the Gypsey Race

 30.03.2026

-The true source of the stream actually starts in a copse of dense trees just south of the road from Warren Le Street to Duggleby, but I wanted to start my walk from the burial mound of Duggleby Howe three hundred yards south of Duggleby.
-The archeologist John Mortimer had excavated the mound in 1890 and found skeletal and pottery remains deep down in the chalk below it.
-From the top of the six metre high mound the shallow valley can be seen disappearing off to the east.
-In the green fields around, long grass was rippling from a westerly wind and just beyond I could see glint of the stream heading in the same direction.
+The true source of the stream actually starts in a copse of dense trees just south of the road from Warren Le Street to Duggleby, but I wanted to start my walk from the burial mound of Duggleby Howe, three hundred yards south of Duggleby.
+The archeologist John Mortimer had excavated the mound in 1890 and found skeletal and pottery remains deep down in the chalk centre below it.
+From the top of the six metre high mound the shallow valley could be seen disappearing off to the east.
+In the green fields around, long grass rippled from a westerly wind and just beyond I could see the glint of the stream heading in the same direction.

 I joined the Gypsey Race as it left the village, winding it’s way through a wide sloping field.
 I could clearly see chalk deposits fringing the calm gentle flow of it’s early course.
 Ducks had gathered on it’s banks and as the lane took me to a bridge further on I could see the pure clarity of the water.
 The road carried on along the north side with the valley widening and the stream meandering away down through quiet pastures.
 I began to eliminate from my mind the telegraph poles, hedgerows and trees, to imagine this glistening stream in Neolithic times.
 For thousands of years It had been both the giver of life and the subject of ritual.
 At the quaint village of Kirby Grindalythe I was able to join it as it skirted the front of cottages and emerged out into open grassland again.
 I stopped a few times to listen to the gentle babble and to take in the clarity of the water flowing over the chalk bed.
 The path took me up the hill and around a farm and as the stream continued on it straightened out to follow the field boundary all the way to West Lutton.
 I dropped down to it at the point it seemed to be swallowed by houses but the stream had dried up leaving only a shallow ditch of long dried grass.
 The ditch squeezed in between two houses and then appeared to be better managed through the rest of the village as it passed by house frontages and St Mary’s church wall.
 From this point the Gypsey Race’s course had appeared to have been altered to fit beside the road as no more than a ditch which remained dry through the villages of East Lutton, Helperthorpe, Weaverthorpe and Butterwick.
 This was no surprise as knowing the Gypsey Race to be a winterbourne stream I knew it would reappear at some point ahead.